openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 tells us that papers published in this journal in 2008 and 2009 were cited 1.5 times on average in the selected journals in 2010.

-The impact factors used in science today are calculated annually by the American company Thomson Scientific, which then get published in the Journal Citation Reports.
-Thomson Scientific has a de facto monopoly for the calculation of impact factors, although the exact calculation is not revealed, which has been questioned repeatedly (see, eg, Rossner et al, 2007). *“The sciences have allowed Thomson Scientific to dominate them.”* (Winiwarter and Luhmann, 2009, p.1).
-This is even more absurd, if on the one hand, the blessing of competition keeps being praised, but on the other hand, a monopoly for Thomson Scientific is allowed, which enables Thomson Scientific to sell its secretly fabricated Impact Factors to academic institutions at a high price although in many sciences less than 50 percent of today’s existing scientific journals are included in the calculation.
+The Impact Factors used in science today are calculated annually by the American company Thomson Scientific; these then get published in the Journal Citation Reports.
+Thomson Scientific has a de facto monopoly for the calculation of impact factors, although the exact calculation is not revealed, which has been questioned repeatedly (see, e.g. Rossner et al.
+2007). *“The sciences have allowed Thomson Scientific to dominate them.”* (Winiwarter and Luhmann 2009, p.
+1).
+This is even more absurd if, on the one hand, the blessing of competition keeps being praised, but on the other hand, a monopoly for Thomson Scientific is allowed, which enables Thomson Scientific to sell its secretly fabricated Impact Factors to academic institutions at a high price, although in many sciences less than 50 % of today’s existing scientific journals are included in the calculation.

 A concrete example will show how numbers are fabricated mindlessly.
 The following proposal is from a 2005 research paper published by the Thurgau Institute of Economics at the University of Konstanz.
-The author, Miriam Hein (she studied economics) propagates naively a method for measuring quality, without being aware of the perverse incentives this would create.
-In the introduction we read (Hein, 2005, p.3):
+The author, Miriam Hein (who studied economics) naively propagates a method for measuring quality without being aware of the perverse incentives this would create.
+In the introduction we read (Hein 2005, p.
+3):

 *“An intended increase in research performance can probably be induced only by the use of incentive-compatible management tools.
 Research units